vanshmehandru/neonest/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct.html), version 2.0.

 Enforcement guidelines inspired by [Mozilla’s code of conduct enforcement ladder](https://github.com/mozilla/diversity).

 ---

+## 📘 Further Reading
+For contribution workflow, coding standards, and how to get started, please refer to our CONTRIBUTING.md guide.

+---